Network Traffic Analysis

 For flow-based measurement, Kentik supports a variety of flow protocols, enabling detailed analysis of traffic patterns and network usage.
 With Kentik, operators can drill into specific flows to investigate performance issues or security incidents.

 Furthermore, Kentik’s powerful analytics engine can automatically detect anomalies in network traffic, highlighting potential issues that need further investigation.
-These features make Kentik a valuable tool for proactive network monitoring and management.
+Abnormal traffic patterns can be an early indication of network security threats such as DDoS attacks.
+These behavioral analytics features make Kentik a valuable tool for proactive network monitoring and management.

 By integrating network traffic measurement with other aspects of network traffic analysis, Kentik provides a holistic view of network performance and security.
 This helps network operators optimize network operations, ensure network availability, and improve user satisfaction.